intel/nauta/docs/user-guide/actions/submit_mult_nodes.md

 nctl experiment submit [options]  SCRIPT-LOCATION --template [MULTINODE-TEMPLATE_NAME] SCRIPT-LOCATION [-- script-parameters]`
 ```

-The template `multinode-tf-training-tfjob` is included with the Nauta software.
+The template `tf-training-multi` is included with the Nauta software.
 The following is an example command using this template (scroll right to see the full contents):

 **Example:**

 ```
-nctl experiment submit --name multinodes --template multinode-tf-training-tfjob /examples/mnist_multinode.py -- -- data_dir=/mnt/input/root/public/MNIST
+nctl experiment submit --name multinodes --template tf-training-multi /examples/mnist_multinode.py -- -- data_dir=/mnt/input/root/public/MNIST
 ```

 The following result displays showing the queued job.